 For nearly half a century, we served the health needs of our community by managing the local community hospital.
 We are now focused on investing in innovative programs that will make a lasting impact on the health and well-being of South Snohomish County residents, with many free or low-cost education and prevention classes taking place at the Verdant Community Wellness Center in Lynnwood.

-To improve the health and well-being of our community.
+To improve the health and well-being of our whole community.

 To be a sustaining public resource improving the health and well-being of South Snohomish County, collaboratively and creatively working to meet the needs of our community.